Advertising/financial promotion checklist

 - A contact number is given for customers to raise queries and an appropriate trained resource is on hand to respond.

 - A cooling off period is clearly stated.

 - The right to cancel and related terms are clearly stated.

 - Both the borrower’s and lender’s responsibility regarding the affordability of the loan is made clear.

 - There are clear instructions on what a customer should do if they find themselves in financial difficulties.

 - A separate signature is provided for insurance products

 - Insurance documents: where PPI (Personal Protection Insurance) is offered, is the fact that it’s optional clearly stated?

 - Insurance documents: where PPI is offered, does the proposal document present the information in a balanced rather than ‘persuasive’ way?

 This checklist offers a general guide only.
-Check the detailed rules on financial promotion on the FSA website.
+Check the detailed rules on financial promotion on the FCA website.